 How does Kirby, a sugary ‘for babies’ series, endure so much with a teenager like me?
 In my case, someone who didn’t grow up with it?
 For me, the escapism.
 Sometimes it’s a nice break to dive into a fictional world that needs no reason for it’s relentless cheer, or to make sense.
 A game like Epic Yarn is so set on making you relax and feel it’s warm nostalgia, against all odds and without forcing it, that I have to pay respect.
 “Staff Credits” demonstrates more than any Kirby music, and not many songs give me such inner peace in general.
 It was enough for me to get the game used for my old Wii! (“Cool Cave” helped.)

-Dream Land may not exist, but Tomita did such a gorgeous job with capturing it’s purity that it’s comforting to imagine for a few minutes alone.
+Dream Land may not exist, but Tomita did such a gorgeous job at capturing it’s harmony that it’s comforting to imagine for a few minutes alone.

 See also: Milky Way Wishes

 2 thoughts on “Tomoya Tomita – Credits theme for Kirby’s Epic Yarn”

 There is certainly a very special subtype of soundtrack music that often comes up as video game credit themes (sometimes but more rarely movies too).
 If I had to pick one favorite of this kind, I’d probably go with A Link to the Past…